d2l-ai/d2l-en/chapter_introduction/preface.md

-At the time, there were no resources that were simultaneously (1) up to date, (2) covered the full breadth of modern machine learning with anything resembling of technical depth, and (3) interleaved the exposition one expects from an egaging textbook with the clean runnable code one seeks in hands-on tutorials.
+At the time, there were no resources that were simultaneously (1) up to date, (2) covered the full breadth of modern machine learning with anything resembling of technical depth, and (3) interleaved the exposition one expects from an engaging textbook with the clean runnable code one seeks in hands-on tutorials.
 We found plenty of code examples for how to use a given deep learning framework (e.g. how to do basic numerical computing with matrices in TensorFlow)